 We’re the founders and farmers of Sickle & Hoe!

-After growing up in Binghamton, NY and getting his degree in Plant Science at SUNY Cobleskill, Jesse moved to the area in 2018.
+After growing up in Binghamton, NY and getting his degree in Plant Science at SUNY Cobleskill, Jesse moved to the Finger Lakes in 2018.
 He has been crew member at Stick and Stone Farm ever since, and was co-founder of High Ground Gardens in Ovid.
 When he gets a rare spare moment, he’s a musician too.

 After living and working in the Finger Lakes food community for years, we are excited to share our next adventure in farming: growing seeds to share here in our community, in our home communities, and beyond.